satellite-image-deep-learning/techniques/README.md

 * [ml4floods](https://github.com/spaceml-org/ml4floods) -> An ecosystem of data, models and code pipelines to tackle flooding with ML
 * [A comprehensive guide to getting started with the ETCI Flood Detection competition](https://medium.com/cloud-to-street/jumpstart-your-machine-learning-satellite-competition-submission-2443b40d0a5a) -> using Sentinel1 SAR & pytorch
 * [Map Floodwater of SAR Imagery with SageMaker](https://github.com/JayThibs/map-floodwater-sar-imagery-on-sagemaker) -> applied to Sentinel-1 dataset
+* [1st place solution for STAC Overflow: Map Floodwater from Radar Imagery hosted by Microsoft AI for Earth](https://github.com/sweetlhare/STAC-Overflow) -> combines Unet with Catboostclassifier, taking their maxima, not the average

 ### Semantic segmentation - fire & burn areas
 * [Wild Fire Detection](https://github.com/yueureka/WildFireDetection) using U-Net trained on Databricks & Keras, semantic segmentation